-The administrative agents' responsibilities include, with respect to Sumitomo Mitsui Trust Bank, Limited, administration of Mori Hills' board meetings and unitholder meetings and with respect to Heiseikaikeisha Tax Corporation, administration of accounting matters, preparation of financial documents and administration of tax payments.
+The administrative agents' responsibilities include, with respect to Sumitomo Mitsui Trust Bank, Limited, administration of Mori Hills' board meetings and unitholder meetings and with respect to Tokyo Kyodo Accounting Office Co., Ltd., administration of accounting matters, preparation of financial documents and administration of tax payments.

-The unitholders' register, special accounts and bond fiscal agent's responsibilities include the provision of (i) agency services, such as the creation, administration and custody of the unitholder register and related documents, administration of issuance of Mori Hills' units, receipt of certain requests from unitholders, distribution of meeting convocation notices and the calculation and administration of distributions to unitholders and (ii) services related to the investment corporation bonds issued by Mori Hills, such as the administration of the preparation and keeping of Mori Hills' investment corporation bonds registry, the administration of payments of interest and redemption money to bondholders and the administration of issuance of Mori Hills' investment corporation bonds.
+The unitholders' register and special accounts agent's responsibilities include the provision of agency services, such as the creation, administration and custody of the unitholder register and related documents, administration of issuance of Mori Hills' units, receipt of certain requests from unitholders, distribution of meeting convocation notices and the calculation and administration of distributions to unitholders.

+The bond fiscal agents' responsibilities include the provision of services related to the investment corporation bonds issued by Mori Hills, such as the administration of the preparation and keeping of Mori Hills' investment corporation bonds registry, the administration of payments of interest and redemption money to bondholders and the administration of issuance of Mori Hills' investment corporation bonds.